CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 >
 > When a card is removed from play in all other cases, the card is discarded unless the card specifically states otherwise.
 >
 > **Clarification:** Several types of cards are referred to by the key word included in the first few words of a card’s text.
 For example, the text of a “spell” card starts with _spell_; the text of a “Nazgul” card starts with _Unique.
 Nazgul_; the text of a “Palantír” starts with _Unique.
-Palantir_.
+Palantir_.<span id="page14" class="page-number">14</span>

+---

 ### CARD COMBINATIONS